-(1) The principal state agencies with respect to mental health, education, vocational rehabilitation, criminal justice, housing, and social services;
+(1) The principal state agencies with respect to mental health, education, vocational rehabilitation, criminal justice, housing, medicaid, and social services;

 (2) Public and private entities concerned with the need, planning, operation, funding, and use of mental health services and related support services;

 (3) Adults with serious mental illnesses who are receiving, or have received, mental health services;

 (4) The families of such adults or families of children with serious emotional disturbances; and

 (5) The Hawaii advisory commission on drug abuse and controlled substances who shall be a person knowledgeable about the community and the relationships between mental health, mental illness, and substance abuse.

 (b) The council shall elect a chairperson from among its members.
 All members shall serve without compensation but shall be paid their necessary expenses in attending meetings of the council.

 (c) The council shall advise the department on allocation of resources, statewide needs, and programs affecting two or more service areas.
 The council shall review and comment on the statewide comprehensive integrated service plan and shall serve as an advocate for adults with serious mental illness, children with serious emotional disturbances, other individuals with mental illnesses or emotional problems, and individuals with combined mental illness substance abuse disorders.